-We're producers.
-We create websites, short films, photography campaigns, brochures, online training packages, books, and would like to help you get your story told to the people that need to hear it.
+We're producers and communicators.
+We create websites, short films, photography campaigns, brochures, film-led online training packages, books, social media strategies.
+We would love to help you get your story told in the best way possible to the people that need to hear it.

-We've launched digital NGO campaigns, we've created websites, we've run social media campaigns for film premieres, found buyers for obscure documentaries, we've helped exiled artists to stage a revolution in London and in Europe's last dictatorship, we've had our own films screened at BAFTA as part of an emerging talent showcase, won some awards, and most recently created a 36 part short film series for BBC Arts.
+We've launched digital NGO campaigns, we've created websites, we've created social media strategies and campaigns for film premieres, climate change institutions, found buyers for obscure documentaries, we've created content libraries for Riad El Fenn in Marrakech, Eileen Shona in Scotland, and we've helped exiled artists to stage a revolution in London and in Europe's last dictatorship, we've had our own films screened at BAFTA as part of an emerging talent showcase, won some awards, created a communications strategy for Prince of Wales's Corporate Leaders Group on Climate Change, created a 36 part short film series for BBC Arts, most recently created a brand film for Wiltshire-based Savernake Knives.

 Gingerwink was set up in 2008 by Georgie Weedon.
 The company's first projects were the short documentary The Poet of Baghdad (22mins) for Al Jazeera, and the short drama Baghdad Express which was funded through Film London's Pulse programme and made in partnership with Tom Benski's Pulse Films.